 Aside from having the right reasons for rhinoplasty, teens must also consider the timing of surgery.
 In essence, any modification to the shape or size of the nose should not be performed until teens have completed nose growth.
 Dr. Rosenberg explains that this varies from patient to patient, and is often different among males and females.
 Therefore, as part of a complete evaluation and consultation, Dr. Rosenberg inspects the growth centers of the nose to determine if the teen patient is suitable for surgery.

 If a young patient is deemed physically ready for rhinoplasty, Dr. Rosenberg is an elite choice for sophisticated, natural-looking results with optimal healing and recovery.
-To schedule a confidential consultation for your teen, contact Dr. Rosenberg at his New York City or Staten Island practice today.
+To schedule a confidential consultation for your teen, contact Dr. Rosenberg at his New York City or Upper East Side practice today.